 Below are (almost) all of our attempts at capturing M31, which all lead to gains of experience and upgrading our equipment in order to end up with our first happy result of the Andromeda Galaxy, visible in the bottom right.

 Galactic Hunter Episode #4 - The Andromeda Galaxy

 The Andromeda Galaxy was the star of one of our episodes of Galactic Hunter!
 Here is the full episode below.

 The Andromeda Galaxy is the most impressive, and best galaxy to capture for any amateur astrophotographer.
-M31 makes a great image when photographed through both telescopes and wide field.
+M31 makes for a great image when photographed with and without a telescope as it is also a fantastic wide field target.
 You will also be able to get two extra Messier objects: M32 and M110!

 Antoine & Dalia Grelin

 GALACTIC HUNTER BOOKS

 Description: Discover 60 Deep Sky Objects that will considerably improve your Imaging and Processing skills!
 Whether you are a beginner, intermediate, or advanced astrophotographer, this detailed book of the best deep sky objects will serve as a personal guide for years to come!
 Discover which star clusters, nebulae, and galaxies are the easiest and most impressive to photograph for each season.
 Learn how to find each object in the night sky, and read our recommendations on imaging them in a quick and comprehensive way.
 Each target in this guide contains our advice on imaging, photos of expected results, and a useful information table.
 We've also included a few cool facts about each target, a map to find it in the night sky, and more!